flybywiresim/docs/docs/fbw-a32nx/support/reported-issues.md

     {--

-    Please do not install addons that modify files or overwrite files inside the `flybywire-aircraft-a320-neo` folder.
+    Please do not install add-ons that modify files or overwrite files inside the `flybywire-aircraft-a320-neo` folder.

     --}

     ^^Root Cause^^

-    Conflict with our own hand crafted textures.
+    Conflict with our own handcrafted textures.

     ^^Possible Solution or Workaround^^